 Does the patient need to be moved or relocated?

 Open and honest discussion with the patient and other family members is the first step in deciding whether the patient needs to live somewhere else for a time.
 Cancer and its treatment can cause confusion and forgetfulness, and may worsen the symptoms of other conditions such as dementia.
-Patients can pose danger to themselves by forgetting medicines, not eating, leaving the house, or losing track while cooking.
-Patients can pose a danger to themselves and others if they start to hit, bite, or throw things at caregivers and family members.
+Patients can endanger themselves by forgetting medicines, not eating, leaving the house, or losing track while cooking.
+Patients can be a danger to themselves and others if they start to hit, bite, or throw things at caregivers or family members.
 Homes are rarely set up to deal with these kinds of problems.
 In such cases, the cancer care team needs to know about these behaviors.
 The patient may need to be hospitalized, if whatever is causing the problem can be treated.

-For problems that are less severe, such as mild forgetfulness, unsteady walking, and occasional minor confusion, there may be other options.
-Again, the cancer care team should be told about these problems to find out if there is a medical reason for them and if hospitalization is needed.
+For less severe problems, such as mild forgetfulness, unsteady walking, and occasional minor confusion, there may be other options.
+Again, tell the cancer care team about these problems to find out if there is a medical reason for them and if treatment is needed.

-Sometimes the less severe problems can be managed at home if there is someone who can stay with the patient at all times.
+Sometimes the less severe problems can be managed at home if someone can stay with the patient at all times.
 But these problems deserve special discussion by the family.
-Otherwise, it may be easier for other family members to assume that the caregiver will be the one to stay home and provide 24-hour care for the patient.
+Otherwise, other family members might assume that the caregiver will be the one to stay home and provide 24-hour care for the patient.

 Family meetings with the patient, spouse, children, siblings, and other key people can allow everyone to share their thoughts and can help you decide what to do.
 Sometimes these talks can be very difficult and emotional, but certain topics will need to be covered.